Interacting SPT phases are not Morita invariant: Fermionic Symmetries and Symmetry Classes

+To the reader more familiar with the high-energy physics language, the above story can be briefly translated to the language of spinors in high energy physics as follows.
+Since we are not necessarily assuming charged particles, the starting point is the real Hilbert space $\mathcal{M}$ of Majorana fields (note that we need Majoranas because we do not assume charge conservation).
+We complexify this space to get a complex Hilbert space $W = \mathcal{M} \otimes_\R \C$ with canonical complex conjugation $\Xi$ and a symmetric nondegenerate complex-bilinear form

+To end this section, we briefly also discuss the example of class AI.
+According to some references such as \cite{freedmoore} and \cite{freedhopkins}, the internal symmetry group is $U(1)_Q \rtimes \Z_2^T$ in which now the generator $T \in \Z_2^T$ is anti-unitary.
 One other way to realize class AI that seems natural from a physical perspective was already given in the original paper of Altland-Zirnbauer \cite{altlandzirnbauer}: it includes time-reversal, charge and spin.
 We then arrive instead at a fermionic symmetry group which roughly \footnote{The exact form of $G$ depends on `how discrete' we want to pick it.
 For example, instead of $SU(2)$ we could take the finite quaternion group.} looks like

 where the quotient is to ensure that the fermion parities of all three factors are identified.
 In particular we chose to assume both the spin-charge and spin-statistics relations in this symmetry group.
 Independent of the exact form of $G$, it is not isomorphic to the group $U(1)_Q \rtimes \Z_2^T$.